JamesLemony/jameslemony.github.io/content/Course Notes/Gerund and Infinitives GENİŞLETİLİYOR 401.md

 >
 > To be a father requires responsibilities.
 > To speak a foreign language fluently requires a lot of exposure to the authentic language.
-> To explain a diffucult maths question an be exhausting job if your students have no mathematical intelligence.
+> To explain a diffucult maths question can be exhausting job if your students have no mathematical intelligence.
 > To cook includes a sense of taste beacuse you should know how a well-cooked dish will taste to make it good.
 > To swear is a bad habit that is looked down upon in every society.
 > To fix a car may be impossible if the car is damaged beyond repair.